 Works commenced on Sunday 26 May 2019 with the temporary removal of the roundabout at Charlton and Cooper Streets.

 The intersection will reopen at 5am on Monday 27 May and detours will be put in place as works continue under Stage 1.1.
-The works will include road pavement improvement featuring a raised threshold treatment, underground drainage works, new pavers, installation of planter boxes, street trees and provision of bench seating.

 All reasonable efforts will be made to complete the works on schedule, subject to weather and ground conditions.
 Residents and businesses will be notified if there are significant changes to the program.